k00228961/ARProject/README.md

 ##### Features I would have liked to work

 I would have liked to have a nicer particle effect orbiting the model.
+I also would like some kind of audio that would match the theme.